E Commerce Engine Revenue Reporting: Practical Workflow Guide

 A healthy revenue reporting workflow follows a repeatable path:

-1. Capture: events (sales, refunds, ad clicks) flow to a persistent store and system of record (system sync).
+- Capture: events (sales, refunds, ad clicks) flow to a persistent store and source system (system sync).

-1. Validate: run QA checks, data quality tests, and schema validation (revenue reporting QA, QA checks).
+- Validate: run QA checks, data quality tests, and schema validation (revenue reporting QA, quality checks).

 Under Meshline’s execution layer, each step is observable, auditable, and owned.
 If a validation fails, the orchestration layer follows a configured exception path rather than stopping progress indefinitely.